 OUR PARISH RESPONSE TO THE LATEST GOVERNMENT AND CHURCH INSTRUCTIONS REGADING THE CORONA VIRUS

-Fundamentally this new way of life that has been thrust upon us is a chance for us to grow more unselfish and caring for each other.
+Fundamentally this new way of life that has been thrust upon us yet again is a chance for us to grow more unselfish and caring for each other.
 If this happens everyone will benefit.

 “Spiritual Communion” There will be prayers published to help people to make a “Spiritual Communion” each day and especially on Sundays.

 The Bulletin with mass intentions and other notices will be on the website each week

 Ultimately we pray that this world wide “crisis” may be another step in the fulfilment of Jesus’ prayer that “ALL MAY BE ONE”.

 We pray for each and every one of our parishioners and others, please pray for us.
 Please forgive us our frailties if we let anyone down: and let us learn to forgive each other if necessary.
 Thank you Parishioners and friends especially for all your concerns for our welfare.
 Out of love for you all we are “self-isolating” as far as possible to avoid spreading the virus and avoid catching it as well, as we would not be of much use to you if either happened.